CSC207-2022F-UofT/UofTinder/README.md

 - As soon as the user has registered their account and answered the questionnaire, a ```User``` object containing their information is pushed to Firebase
 - Whenever the current user's internal data is updated as they use the app, we synchronize these changes with the database.

-# Unit Tests we've implemented
+# Unit Tests Implemented for Functionalities
 - **Generate Compatibility List**
   - orderCompatibilityListTest1: tests that GenerateCompatibilityList.orderCompatibilityList reorders the compatibility list from most compatible user to least compatible user when there are 3 total users.
   - orderCompatibilityListTest2: tests that GenerateCompatibilityList.orderCompatibilityListTest2 does nothing to the compatibility list when there are no other users in the database (besides the current user).